canewsin/zerunet/README.md

 ## Code of Conduct
-Code of Conducts are for wussies, anyone is welcome to contribute to zerunet or use it in any way they deem useful.
+Code of Conducts are for wussies, anyone is welcome to contribute to zerunet or use it in any way they deem useful, or not.
 We do not care about your past, your present or your future.
 We do not care about what crimes, fictitious or real, anyone is accused of having committed.
+Feel free to print out the full zerunet source code and use it to wipe your arse.

 Just write good code that does what it's supposed to do!

 ## Imported Libraries
 - Bitcoin utilities: rust-bitcoin